carbomax/pepeganga-backend/pepe-ganga/java-sdk-master/README.md

 ## Installation

-To install the API client library to your local Maven uy.pepeganga.meli.service.repository, simply execute:
+To install the API client library to your local Maven repository, simply execute:

 ```shell
 mvn clean install
 ```

-To deploy it to a remote Maven uy.pepeganga.meli.service.repository instead, configure the settings of the uy.pepeganga.meli.service.repository and execute:
+To deploy it to a remote Maven repository instead, configure the settings of the repository and execute:

 ```shell
 mvn clean deploy